Why Do Children Bite and How Can Parents Respond?

 Frequently asked questions

-Children may bite for various reasons, including teething, exploration, communication, self-defense, and attention-seeking.
-They may also bite when they are frustrated, angry, or overwhelmed.
+Children may bite for various reasons, including teething, exploration, communication, and self-defense.
+They may also bite to express frustration, anger, or seek attention.

-Parents can respond to their child’s biting by remaining calm and firm, setting clear rules and consequences, providing positive alternatives, teaching empathy, and addressing any underlying issues.
-It’s important to supervise children closely and provide a safe environment to prevent biting and promote positive behavior.
+Parents can respond to biting by remaining calm and firm, setting clear rules and consequences, and teaching alternative behaviors.
+They should supervise their children closely, especially in potentially triggering situations, and provide positive reinforcement for good behavior.